jhpyle/docassemble/_docs/documents.md

 **docassemble** can use [Pandoc] to convert [Markdown] into a Microsoft Word .docx file.
-These .docx files are not created by default because they do not support insertion of images and other features that are supported by RTF and PDF formats.
+These .docx files are not created by default because they do not support all of the features that are supported by RTF and PDF formats, such as tables (which are necessary for case captions).
 To generate .docx files, specify `docx` as one of the `valid formats`:

 {% highlight yaml %}
 ---